box/box-python-sdk-gen/docs/storage_policies.md

 ## Get storage policy

 Fetches a specific storage policy.
+Only a Primary Admin can access this endpoint.
+The user needs to generate a token for an account to authenticate this request.

 This operation is performed by calling function `get_storage_policy_by_id`.